xinhanlim/bandProject/README.md

 1. Want user to purchase merchandise/products/tour tickets.

 # Scope of Project
-Based on the goals that was set,
+Based on the goals that was set.

 Landing Page -
 Hero Image & Latest Album – When users enter the website, a hero image of The Script’s latest album will be showcased, keeping them updated on their newest music release.